slbailey/Retrovue/docs/domain/Channel.md

 ChannelManager uses Channel to know how to interpret 'now' and how to cut the day (rollover).
 A Channel continues to exist even when nobody is watching and ffmpeg is torn down.

-Channel has relationships with schedule data through BroadcastScheduleDay, which links channels to templates for specific broadcast dates.
+Channel has relationships with schedule data through BroadcastScheduleDay, which links channels to plans for specific broadcast dates.

 ## Failure / fallback behavior